-Of course, debate rages on of how to pronounce scone and whether there was jam then cream or cream then jam (I’m the latter).
-To do something out of the ordinary, we decided to create a Texas Twist on Afternoon Tea.
-We made a batch of cornmeal scones as our entry.
+Of course, the debate rages on of how to pronounce scone and whether there is jam then cream or cream then jam (I’m the latter).
+To do something out of the ordinary, we decided to create a Texas Twist on Afternoon Tea with cornmeal scones.

 Texas Twist on Afternoon Tea

 It’s a simple menu – cornmeal scones with cinnamon honey butter and sweet iced tea.
 Basically, we slaughtered every sacred cow of a proper British Afternoon Tea.
 At least we used Twining’s English Breakfast tea!

 This recipe only makes four (huge) scones but the recipe easily scales to however many you would like to feed.

 It is easy to build a Winnie the Pooh themed picnic around Cornmeal Scones.
 Indeed we call them picnic scones because they travel well and can be paired with our Southern Fried Chicken and coleslaw to round out a full picnic menu.

 There cannot be enough honey to go with Cornmeal Scones.
 One might think that cinnamon honey butter and then extra honey is too much honey but that isn’t possible.

 Eating honey is a very good thing to do.Winnie the Pooh